paulbousquet/SmoothLP/README.md

 * r is the order of the limit polynomial.
 More specifically, the r+1-th derivitive of the IRF converges to 0 as $\lambda$ grows.
 * Lag allows you to include lags of control variables in the conditioning set.
 For this, a `tsset` command must be run before `lproj_irf`

- ## Installation
+## Future Development

- Because this is the first time I have tried to create a Stata package (or worked with .ado files in general), for now I am going to hold off on making it available on ssc for now.
 Please [email me](mailto:ptb8zf@virginia.edu) if you have any comments or feature requests.
 I will be updating it this summer as I work through a couple projects.
+Some things I have planned

+* a standalone lproj command that has output similar to `reg`
+* ability to do IV
+* more customizability: confidence bands, graphs, ability to have different lag lengths across controls
+* error messages that are common practice in stata packages (e.g., if Lag() is specified but data not loaded with time series format)

+ ## Installation

+Because this is the first time I have tried to create a Stata package (or worked with .ado files in general), I am going to wait to make it available on ssc while I keep working on it and get feedback.

  ```
 net from https://raw.githubusercontent.com/paulbousquet/SmoothLP/master
 ```

+Thank you to my RA, Claud, for all their help!